-APMdigest and DEVOPSdigest are not currently accepting quotes for lists.
+APMdigest and DEVOPSdigest are currently accepting quotes for the lists outlined below.

 Please send your quotes, including the name and title of the person being quoted, to Pete Goldin, Editor and Publisher of APMdigest and DEVOPSdigest, by the deadline.